-Shipping moves International Trade and the Global Economy.
-The events post 2020 saw how critical shipping was to trade and the daily life of consumers and business worldwide.
+Shipping contracts moves International Trade and the Global Economy.
+The events post 2020 saw how critical shipping contracts were to trade and the daily life of consumers and business worldwide.
 Shortages of French fries at McDonald’s, the disruption of international trade when the large container ship, Ever Given, got stuck in the Suez Canal, a major and busy route.
-This article proposes to provide a primer to the various contracts and documents used in shipping and international trade.
+This article proposes to provide a primer to the various contracts and documents used in sea freight shipping and international trade.

 Contracts and shipping documents